filipviz/move-docs/content/en/docs/dao/governance.md

 menu:
   docs:
     parent: "dao"
-weight: 30
+weight: 40
 ---

-# Movement DAO Governance Process

-Movement DAO is governed by its community, as expressed through token voting.

-## Phase 0: Ideation
+## Phase 0: Discussion

 Proposal authors are encouraged to create a discussion thread in the [Movement DAO Discord Server](https://discord.gg/movexyz) to workshop proposals.
 See [How to Create a Proposal](/) for best practices.

-## Phase 1: Proposal Space
+## Phase 1: Temperature Check

-Once finalized, authors can submit their proposals to Movement DAO's [Proposal Space](/).
+Once finalized, authors can submit their proposals to Movement DAO's [Temperature Check Space](https://snapshot.org/#/movedao.eth).
 As the legal custodian of Movement DAO, dao-lawfirm.eth maintains the right to revoke proposals which endanger the Movement Endowment during this stage.
 After 45 days, proposals in this stage will be archived.

 ## Phase 2: Consensus

-Every 14 days, proposals with at least 20 "For" votes in the [Proposal Space](/) are moved to Movement DAO's [Consensus Space](/) as basic single choice votes which last seven day
+Every 14 days, proposals with at least 20 "For" votes in the [Temperature Check Space](https://snapshot.org/#/movedao.eth) are moved to Movement DAO's [Consensus Space](https://snapshot.org/#/snapshot.movedao.eth) as basic single choice votes which last seven days.

 ## Phase 3: Execution